drnsmith/drnsmith.github.io/content/projects/Project5/Project5.md

  - Slightly better performance across all metrics.
  - Higher recall reduced false negatives, making it better suited for pneumonia detection.

-### Challenges in Evaluation
+#### Challenges in Evaluation
  - *Class Imbalance*: Imbalanced test data can skew metrics. *Solution*: Use balanced datasets for evaluation or weighted metrics.
  - *Interpretation of Metrics*: Precision and recall trade-offs must be carefully analysed. *Solution*: Prioritise recall for medical applications to minimise missed cases.
  - *Threshold Tuning*: A fixed threshold (e.g., 0.5) may not work optimally for all models. *Solution*: Experiment with threshold values to maximise recall without sacrificing precision.

-#### Concluding Thoughts
+#### Summary
 Model evaluation provided crucial insights into the performance of our CNN models.
 While both models performed well, VGG16's higher recall made it the preferred choice for pneumonia detection, as it minimises the risk of missing positive cases.

-# PART 5.
+# Part 5.
 Insights from Sensitivity and Specificity Analysis in Pneumonia Detection

 When evaluating AI models for medical diagnostics, metrics like **sensitivity** and **specificity** are crucial.
 Unlike general-purpose accuracy, these metrics provide deeper insights into how well a model distinguishes between true positive and true negative cases.
 For pneumonia detection, where false negatives can have severe consequences, understanding these metrics is essential.
 In this part, I break down sensitivity and specificity, demonstrate their importance in model evaluation, and analyse how they influenced our choice between the Manual CNN and VGG16 models.

 ### Understanding Sensitivity and Specificity